Inventua/nucleus-core/Documentation/Setup and Configuration/Installation.md

     }
 ```

-Replace the STORAGE_ACCOUNT_CONNECTIONSTRING value for the Azure Blob Storage connection string with the value in Azure Portal.
+Replace the ==STORAGE_ACCOUNT_CONNECTIONSTRING== value for the Azure Blob Storage connection string with the value from Azure Portal.
 In Azure Portal, navigate to Settings > Access keys
 in your storage account's menu blade to see connection strings for both primary and secondary access keys (click the "Show Keys" button).

-If you are adding the Azure Blob Storage provider, you must also install the Azure Blob Storage provider extension.
+> You must install the Azure Blob Storage provider extension before adding the configuration section for the Azure Blob Storage provider.

-If you don't want the local file system provider, remove that section, including the comma between sections.
-If you are using the local file system provider, the {DataFolder} token
+If you don't want the local file system provider, you can remove or comment out that section, including the comma between sections.
+If you are using the local file system provider,
-refers to `%PROGRAMDATA%\Nucleus`.
+the {DataFolder} token refers to `%PROGRAMDATA%\Nucleus`.
 You can change this value if you need to, but it should not be set to a path within your web root (installation folder) in order to ensure that
-access to files is controlled by Nucleus - otherwise your web server may serve static files without Nucleus being able to check permissions.
+access to files is controlled by Nucleus - otherwise your web server may serve static files without Nucleus being able to check folder permissions.

 The "Key" value is saved in the database when you add files and folders, so you can't change it later.
-The "Name" is shown on-screen, and you can change it any time.
+The "Name" is shown on-screen, and you can change it at any time.